 What's the meaning of the phrase 'Hobson's choice'?

-No real choice at all - the only options being to either accept or refuse the offer that is given to you.
+No real choice at all - the only options being to either accept what is offered or refuse it.
+The expression is effectively the same as 'take it or leave it'.

 What's the origin of the phrase 'Hobson's choice'?

-There is a story that this expression comes from a Mr. Hobson who hired out horses and gave his customers no choice as to which horse they could take.
-This has all the credentials of a 'folk etymology' myth but, in this case, the derivation is correct.
+It is widely believed that 'Hobson's choice' derives from a Thomas Hobson who hired out horses and gave his customers no choice as to which horse they could take.
+This has all the credentials of a 'folk etymology' myth, and it may be a myth, or, it may be true - read on...

-A search of Google returns several thousand hits for 'Hobbesian choice'.
-The mistaken uses of that phrase, in place of the correct 'Hobson's choice', originate from a confusion between the celebrated philosopher Thomas Hobbes (who, incidentally, was the originator of another commonplace phrase - 'nasty, brutish and short') and the less well-known carrier Thomas Hobson, to whom the phrase refers.
+Firstly. let's just get 'Hobbesian choice' out of the way.
+The confusion between that phrase and 'Hobson's choice', originate from a confusion between the celebrated philosopher Thomas Hobbes (who, incidentally, was the originator of another commonplace phrase - 'nasty, brutish and short') and Thomas Hobson.
+The two expressions are unrelated.

-Thomas Hobson (1545–1631) ran a thriving carrier and horse rental business in Cambridge, England, around the turn of the 17th century.
-Hobson rented out horses, mainly to Cambridge University students, but refused to hire them out other than in the order he chose.
+Thomas Hobson (1545–1631) ran a thriving carrier and horse rental business in Cambridge, England around the turn of the 17th century.
+He rented out horses, mainly to Cambridge University students, but insisted that the students took the horse nearest the stable door.
 The choice his customers were given was 'this or none'; quite literally, not their choice but Hobson's choice.

 The phrase was already being described as proverbial less than thirty years after Hobson's death.
 The Quaker scholar Samuel Fisher referred to the phrase in his religious text, The Rustick's Alarm to the Rabbies, 1660: